 Each year students are offered help with their college essays by Telling Room staff and writing coaches.
 YWL students also go on a college visit with us each year; past visits include the University of Maine at Farmington, USM, and Bowdoin College.
 The TR also partners with USM's Admissions Office to offer YWL students an experience called "Dean for a Day" where they see the college application process transparently, and read real applications and essays.

-Students share their work publicly on many occasions, whether it be at our studio for an audience of family and friends, or on stage at SPACE Gallery in front of 300 strangers.
+Students share their work publicly on many occasions, whether it be at our studio for an audience of family and friends, or on stage at Portand Museum of Art's Bernard Osher Auditorium in front of 300 strangers.
 They engage in Q&A's with these audiences, having conversations with community members they might not normally meet.
-Getting your footing in a new culture can be incredibly hard work, and we give our YWL students as many chances as we can to find out about the community and meet with professionals in fields that they are interested in pursuing.
-YWL students have had private meetings with local fashion designer Jill McGowan, Glenn Jordan at the Portland Press Herald, a neurosurgeon at Maine Med, and more.
-Students receive a monthly stipend for their time and commitment to the program along with financial literacy programming with Claude Rwaganje.
+Getting your footing in a new culture can be incredibly hard work, and we give our YWL students as many chances as we can to find out about the community.
+Students receive a monthly stipend for their time and commitment to the program along with financial literacy programming.

-We are excited to release THE WHOLE WORLD WAITING, our film that tackles the myths of America from the perspective of the immigrant and refugee youth in our Young Writers & Leaders program.
+THE WHOLE WORLD WAITING is our film that tackles the myths of America from the perspective of the immigrant and refugee youth in our Young Writers & Leaders program.
 Directed by David Meiklejohn and produced by Sonya Tomlinson.